Zzh-tju/ZoneEval/tutorials/readme.md

 <div align="center"><img src="cat-response.png" width="500"/></div>

 As shown, one can see that the "left-0" detector produces very weak classification responses for the cats in the disfavor zone.
+The left-0 detector fails to detect these cats since they seem to disappear in the left zone.
 Such spatial bias has a great impact on the robustness of detection applications.

 #### Traditional metrics fail to capture spatial bias.